tulsawebdevs/website/CONTRIBUTING.md

 1. Fork the Project
 2. Clone your Fork
-3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create your Feature Branch if desired (`git checkout -b feature/AmazingFeature`)
 4. Commit your Changes (`git commit -m 'feat: Add some AmazingFeature'`) **[see above commit prefixes](#conventional-commits)**
 5. Push to the Branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request
+6. Open a Pull Request against the `tulsawebdevs/website:prod` branch

 - Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 - Update the README.md with details of changes to the interface, including new environment variables, exposed ports, useful file locations, and container parameters.